foxtrotmike/autograd_exmaple/README.md

 # autograd_exmaple
-An example of using automatic differentiation in machine learning
+An example of using automatic differentiation in machine learning.
+For more details visit: https://github.com/HIPS/autograd